-8.9 Evidence of Minors and of Vulnerable Persons
+8.6 Evidence of Minors and of Vulnerable Persons

-- (a) Procedural accommodations shall be requested with a formal application at least fifteen (15) days prior to the hearing, unless otherwise allowed by the Panel.
+- (a) Procedural accommodations shall be requested with a formal application at least fifteen (15) days prior to the hearing, unless otherwise allowed by the Safeguarding Panel.
 Such request shall set out the reasons why procedural accommodations are necessary and what forms of accommodations are appropriate. - (b) Before a ruling on the application can be made, the opposing Party shall be allowed to file submissions with respect to the application for procedural accommodations. - (c) As a general rule, procedural accommodations for Minors and Vulnerable Persons will be granted, unless the Safeguarding Panel is of the opinion that they would interfere with the proper administration of justice. - (d) Once an application is filed for procedural accommodations on behalf of a Minor or a Vulnerable Person called as a witness, there is a presumption that the accommodations are necessary.
-The opposing Party bears the burden of establishing that the use of a testimonial aid would prejudice their right to a fair hearing or otherwise interfere with the proper administration of justice.
-If the opposing Party challenges procedural accommodations for Minors or Vulnerable Persons, expert evidence shall be admissible to establish whether procedural accommodations are justified. - (e) An adult witness, who is not a Minor nor a Vulnerable Person, but over whom the Respondent has authority or power, may make an application for procedural accommodations, by way of a witness statement setting out the reasons for such application. - (f) When deciding whether to tailor procedures to meet the particular needs of a Minor or Vulnerable Person or an adult witness pursuant to Subsection 8.9(e), the Panel will take into account factors including, but not limited to: - (i) the nature of the allegations; - (ii) the nature of the relationship between the witness and the Respondent, including the existence of a power imbalance in favor of the Respondent; - (iii) the safety of the witness; - (iv) the symptoms suffered by the witness that have an impact on the consistency, coherence of their testimony and ability to recount relevant events; - (v) the vulnerability of the witness to intimidation and/or retaliation; - (vi) the communication skills, concentration span and level of understanding of the witness; - (vii) the need for frequent breaks in the witness' evidence; and - (viii) any other circumstances considered relevant by the Panel. - (g) Notwithstanding Subsection 8.9(f), where the proceedings arise out of any form of alleged sexual maltreatment, the Panel has full discretion to grant the accommodations if the Panel believes they are necessary to obtain a full and candid account from the witness.
+The opposing Party bears the burden of establishing that the use of a procedural accommodation would prejudice their right to a fair hearing or otherwise interfere with the proper administration of justice.
+If the opposing Party challenges procedural accommodations for Minors or Vulnerable Persons, expert evidence shall be admissible to establish whether procedural accommodations are justified. - (e) An adult witness, who is not a Minor nor a Vulnerable Person, but over whom the Respondent has authority or power, may make an application for procedural accommodations, by way of a witness statement setting out the reasons for such application. - (f) When deciding whether to tailor procedures to meet the particular needs of a Minor or Vulnerable Person or an adult witness pursuant to Subsection 8.6(e), the Safeguarding Panel will take into account factors including, but not limited to: - (i) the nature of the allegations; - (ii) the nature of the relationship between the witness and the Party alleged to have violated the UCCMS, including the existence of a power imbalance in favour of the Party alleged to have violated the UCCMS; - (iii) the safety of the witness; - (iv) the vulnerability of the witness to intimidation and/or retaliation; - (v) the communication skills, concentration span and level of understanding of the witness; - (vi) the need for frequent breaks in the witness' evidence; and - (vii) any other circumstances considered relevant by the Safeguarding Panel. - (g) Notwithstanding Subsection 8.6(f), the Safeguarding Panel has full discretion to grant the accommodations if the Safeguarding Panel believes they are necessary to obtain a full and candid account from a witness.

-8.10 Procedural Accommodations
+8.7 Procedural Accommodations